 Financial institutions also work hard to fight cybercrime.
 Each year, banks and other financial institutions invest millions of euros to safeguard the security of online banking and other applications.
 Working closely alongside the police and law enforcement, they also share information among themselves and join forces to educate the general public, such as in the information campaign on secure banking (Dutch only).

-- We have developed a programme of test attacks to assess whether banks and other institutions in the core of our payments infrastructure can withstand cyberattacks.
-This TIBER-NL programme was conceived by DNB, but other sectors in the Netherlands have also rolled it out, as have central banks in the EU.
+- We test whether banks and other institutions in the core of our payments infrastructure can withstand cyberattacks, using a programme of test attacks.
+This TIBER programme was conceived by DNB, but the AFM and other central banks in Europe have also rolled it out.

 - We also hold crisis drills with the financial sector on a regular basis to practice our response to fictitious severe disruptions of the payment system, caused for example by a cyberattack.